hackexit0x0/BruteForce/README.md

-# -*- coding: UTF-8 -*-

-### SSH & FTP Brute Forcing Script (Credential Stuffing)
+#### SSH & FTP Brute Forcing Script (Credential Stuffing)
-### This code DOES NOT promote or encourage any illegal activities!
++ This code DOES NOT promote or encourage any illegal activities!
 The content in this document is provided solely for educational purposes and to create awareness!

-### This is a proof of concept and could be improved on in a lot of ways.
+#### This is a proof of concept and could be improved on in a lot of ways.
 1. To run this code use `git clone https://github.com/`
 3. Create Virtual Environment in Windows.
 Using command `python -m venv sshbruteforcer_env`
 4. Run command Linux `source ./sshbruteforcer_env/bin/activate` and Windows `.\sshbruteforcer_env\Scripts\activate`